tonytw1/osm-jigsaw/osm-jigsaw-parser/README.md

 new-zealand-230705.areaways.pbf
 ```

-The resolve the nodes which make up the ways to produce the outlines of the areas.
+Then resolve the nodes which make up the ways to produce the outlines of the areas.
 Outputs a list `OutputWay`s which contain the points which make up those ways.

 ```